Flaches Modell (Flat Model) Dessert Knife, 1903

 This is a Dessert knife.
 It was designed by Josef Hoffmann and manufactured by Wiener Werkstätte.
-We acquired it in 2002.
+It is dated 1903 and we acquired it in 2002.
 Its medium is silver.
 It is a part of the Product Design and Decorative Arts department.

 This silver dessert knife, designed by Viennese architect Josef Hoffmann, is from the pattern called Flat Model, the first model produced by the Wiener Werkstätte when it opened in 1903.
 The original service consisted of 33 different implements, and all three of the Wiener Werkstätte’s founding members—Hoffmann, Koloman Moser, and Fritz Waerndorfer—had it made for their own use.
 Hoffmann’s Flat Model was the most radically modern flatware design introduced at the beginning of the 20th century and has continued to exert tremendous influence on cutlery design throughout the past century.

 This particular knife is purported to be part of the first Flat Model service ever produced, was commissioned by Hertha Jaeger, a member of the Magda Mautner von Markhof family.
 The set descended through the estate of Magda Mautner to the present source.

 One of the features that makes this set so drastically modern for its time is the stark, flat, rectangular shape, ornamented only by the four beads at the handle terminals.
 Hoffmann’s Flat Model flatware is a pivotal design in modern cutlery, and would be extremely desirable to add to the museum’s collection.
 It was the first and most radical design to reduce superfluous ornament and break down traditional boundaries between handles, blades, bowls, and tines.
 At the time, even the most adventurous patrons were not quite ready for this innovation: the Flat Model was only in production for four years.